syncfusion-content/windowsforms-docs/WindowsForms/colorpickerbutton/Getting-Started.md

 ---
 # Getting Started

-This section briefly describes how to create a new Windows Forms project in Visual Studio and add **"ColorPickerButton"** with it’s basic functionalities.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and add **ColorPickerButton** with it’s basic functionalities.

 ## Assembly deployment